The Merri Creek Environment Fund is always open for donations

 Improving the water quality of the Creek remains a challenge requiring revegetation of the Creek banks in rural areas, restoration of wetlands or creation of new ones, and better management of the urban catchments.

 Completing the habitat corridor linking the foothill forests to the grasslands in the middle catchments and through the suburbs to the Yarra is a huge task.

-Rare species in the catchments– there are seven nationally rare or endangered species, and hundreds of species which are rare in the state or in the Merri Creek catchments– need protection.
-These species need particular attention to ensure that their populations in the Merri Creek catchments flourish.
+Rare species in the catchments: There are seven nationally rare or endangered species, and hundreds of species which are rare in the state or in the Merri Creek catchment.
+These species need particular attention to ensure that their populations in the Merri Creek catchment flourish.
 This can involve careful weed control to remove their competition, burning, or collection of seed and re-planting.